How to Grow Sweet Williams

 Here is a great mix to try Dianthus Sweet William Mix, with lots of colors, and plenty of seed.

 This one was a happy accident of many colors cross-pollinating in my garden and producing this gorgeous multi-colored specimen.

 They get to about 7 to 18 inches tall depending on the variety and where they are planted.

 I have always grown mine from seed or transplanted seedlings from one spot in the garden to another but you can also propagate by cuttings or root divisions.

 You can also start them indoors, click here to see my method.

 They do well in pots and can bring a spot of Spring color to many spaces.
-These two were volunteers in a potted rose this past summer.

 What makes gardening so easy for me is I tend to favor flowers and plants that thrive in my area.
 I give them what they need and let them go.

 Yes, they are mildly toxic to dogs and cats.
 Though, mildly toxic in most cases, ingestion, if not treated can result in extreme gastrointestinal issues.